arthurflor23/spelling-correction/README.md

 ## Citation

-If this project helped in any way in your research work, feel free to cite the following papers:
+If this project helped in any way in your research work, feel free to cite the following papers.

+### HTR-Flor++: A Handwritten Text Recognition System Based on a Pipeline of Optical and Language Models ([here](https://doi.org/10.1145/3395027.3419603))

+This work aimed to propose a different pipeline for Handwritten Text Recognition (HTR) systems in post-processing, using two steps to correct the output text.
+The first step aimed to correct the text at the character level (using N-gram model).
+The second step had the objective of correcting the text at the word level (using a word frequency dictionary).
+The experiment was validated in the IAM dataset and compared to the best works proposed within this data scenario.

 ```
 @inproceedings{10.1145/3395027.3419603,